Life at university can be challenging

 There are a range of options available to students, in addition to one to one counselling support.
 Please do come and speak to a Wellbeing Advisor if you would like more information or help in assessing which may be of benefit to you and your situation:

 - Check out the workshops and sessions organised by our Mind Your Mood student-led mental health campaign, and Graduate School (for postgraduate students).

-- Look at self-help resources on the Student Resilience and Wellbeing website, or stop in to the Wellbeing Zone, behind the information desk on the first floor of the Student Guidance Centre.
+- Look at self-help resources on the Student Wellbeing Service website, or stop in to the Wellbeing Zone, behind the Information Desk on the first floor of the Student Guidance Centre.

 - We have recently updated our resources to include a video about dealing with loss or bereavement.

 - Watch the Student Guidance Centre video and look at the SGC website to find out more about the other support services that may be able to provide assistance.

 - If you are managing a long-term condition, speak to a Disability Officer to see if there is additional practical support to help you in the learning environment.